Author: Syedur Rahman

-A court case has shed a less than flattering light on the way the Serious Fraud Office (SFO) has operated in recent years.
-But away from the headlines, the case raises serious questions about abuse of process.
+In 2014, a court case shed a less than flattering light on the way the Serious Fraud Office (SFO) had operated in recent years.
+But away from the headlines, the case also raised serious questions about abuse of process.

 Nobody likes to have their dirty laundry aired in public.
 Especially when you are the people who are supposed to sort out the wrongdoing committed by other people.
-Unfortunately for the SFO, its own unwashed linen is attracting plenty of attention.
-And many of its past and present senior figures are being hung out to dry.
+Unfortunately for the SFO, its own unwashed linen attracted plenty of attention.

-A court hearing has been considering whether the SFO was guilty of an abuse of process when it issued fraud charges against the head of Weavering Capital, a $600M hedge fund that collapsed five years ago.
-It is a case that the SFO could do without.
-But it has become even worse with the comments about the way the SFO has functioned – or not functioned, as some would claim.
+A court hearing was considering whether the SFO was guilty of an abuse of process when it issued fraud charges against the head of Weavering Capital, a $600M hedge fund that collapsed in 2009.
+It was a case that the SFO could have done without.
+But it became even worse with the comments about the way the SFO has functioned – or not functioned, as some would claim.

-This current hearing was initiated by Weavering’s founder Magnus Peterson, who is facing 16 fraud-related offences.
-Its outcome depends in no small part on whether Alderman had the power to delegate power to launch investigations, whether delegation was to the most appropriate person and made with appropriate care – and whether there was serious misconduct.
+This hearing was initiated by Weavering’s founder Magnus Peterson, who was facing 16 fraud-related offences.
+Its outcome depended in no small part on whether Alderman had the power to delegate power to launch investigations, whether delegation was to the most appropriate person and made with appropriate care – and whether there was serious misconduct.

-Peterson’s lawyer has called Alderman’s responses “deeply disturbing’’ and has talked of “an element of almost chaos in the way the office is run’’.
-These comments are probably the last thing the SFO needs to hear.
-Whatever the outcome of this hearing - which is expected in March – this is the second case in which Alderman’s right to delegate the authority to launch investigations has been called into question.
-Only last year, a parliamentary committee accused him of running a “sloppy and slovenly’’ operation; agreeing to large packages and pay-offs for senior staff with little or no regard to taxpayer funds or proper procedure.
+Peterson’s lawyer called Alderman’s responses “deeply disturbing’’ and talked of “an element of almost chaos in the way the office is run’’.
+These comments were probably the last thing the SFO needs to hear.
+This was the second case in which Alderman’s right to delegate the authority to launch investigations had been called into question.
+The previous year, a parliamentary committee accused him of running a “sloppy and slovenly’’ operation; agreeing to large packages and pay-offs for senior staff with little or no regard to taxpayer funds or proper procedure.

 The SFO investigation into Weavering had been dropped after two and a half years in 2011, only to be reopened by Alderman’s successor as SFO Director, David Green.
-It’s a U-turn that shows the new man’s determination to prosecute more top-level fraud.
-But in taking such a bold course, Green has certainly exposed the SFO to criticism about the way in which it has failed to function properly in the past.
+It was a U-turn that showed the new man’s determination to prosecute more top-level fraud.
+But in taking such a bold course, Green certainly exposed the SFO to criticism about the way in which it has failed to function properly in the past.
 And abuse of process is far more serious than being left with egg on your face in court.

 Abuse of process – three words that can scare a prosecutor.
-Whether Magnus Peterson succeeds with his abuse of process claim will only become clear in time.
-The SFO will not be happy about the unflattering picture the case has painted of its activities.
-But it will be more worried about the abuse of process allegation being accepted by the court.
-This is because it could mean the judge deciding it would not be proper for the prosecution against Peterson to continue – bringing the SFO’s planned October trial crashing around its ears after years of preparation.
+The SFO will not have been happy about the unflattering picture the case has painted of its activities.
+But it will have been more worried about the abuse of process allegation being accepted by the court.

 As regards the issue of serious fault, a defence has to be able to prove that the abuse of process will make it impossible for the defendant to receive a fair trial (Category 1) or make it unfair for the defendant to be tried (Category 2).
 So if the case involves evidence that should have been seized by the police but can no longer be obtained this would a Category 1.
 If, however, the police had had the material but maliciously destroyed it, this would be a Category 2 case, as in R V Mullen (1999) – the integrity of the justice system has been put at risk.
 In Category 2 cases, a case will not necessarily be stayed if a defendant’s right to legal professional privilege is breached.
 The court will weigh up the nature of the breach and the exact impact on the fairness of any trial before making any decision.
 Similarly, the role of undercover police and the possibility they may have entrapped a defendant or encouraged an offence to take place requires careful consideration by a judge to see if the officers may have overstepped the mark.
 R V Loosely; Attorney General’s Ref (No 3 of 2000) (2001).